YOGA CLASSES IN PORTSWOOD AND SHIRLEY WARREN

-This timetable is only an outline of the philosophical theme: "The 5 activities of the mind: is Yoga a Science or an Art?
-(Go to Blog).
-The sessions structure remains the same, as for Raja Yoga: Philosophical intro, initial relaxation, basic breathing, warm up, sequences (vinyasa), peak posture, counterposes, breathing practice, final relaxation (yoga Nidra, auto-suggestion, visualisation, muscles tension and release, reading etc.).
+Raja Yoga sessions have the same general structure: Philosophical intro, initial relaxation, basic breathing, warm up, sequences (vinyasa), peak posture, counterposes, breathing practice, final relaxation (yoga Nidra, auto-suggestion, visualisation, muscles tension and release, reading etc.).
 I design my sessions to bring harmony and balance at all levels (physical, emotional and spiritual) for all abilities.
-This means that I might use props and introduce modifications or variations, as suited for each individual student.
+I might use props and introduce modifications or variations, as suited for each individual student.

 Any questions or queries, feel free to contact me at any time.